Feeding the Soul Feeding the Soul

 time 10 minutes

 In the 1930s in Paris, a baker from Normandy, Pierre Poilâne, founded the Poilâne bakery.
-His granddaughter, Apollonia, took over the family business at just 18 years old when her parents died in an accident.
+His granddaughter, Apollonia, took over the family business at just eighteen years old when her parents died in an accident.
 She now runs the company.
 Parisians, foodie tourists and culinary authors such as Nigella Lawson, David Lebovitz and Dorie Greenspan all love their Pain Poilâne (sourdough bread).
 Interestingly, the bakery (according to many, the most famous in France) does not sell baguettes.
-However, it is open to other orders – at Salvador Dali’s request, a bread dough replica of his bedroom was baked here.
+However, it is open to other orders— at Salvador Dali’s request, a bread dough replica of his bedroom was baked here.

-Feeding the artists
+Feeding the Artists

 Information